 There’s no shortage of things to do while you camp.
 Visit the many Native American burial mounds situated inside the park, or travel down the canoe trail.
 A boat ramp gives you access to the mighty Mississippi.

 You’ll feel as if you’re on top of the world staying at Wyalusing.

 Just two hours north of Chicago and located right along the shore of Lake Michigan, Harrington Beach State Park encompasses 702 acres, including a mile-long sandy beach and scenic 25-acre quarry lake.

 Hike through the 80-acre white cedar lowland forest for a chance to see uninhibited wildlife and colors aplenty.
 If you’re into fishing, Quarry Lake and Puckett’s Pond provide angling opportunities for trout, smallmouth bass and panfish.

 If soaking up the sun at the beach, or taking in a beautiful sunrise over the waves is where you belong, you won’t be disappointed with a stay at Harrington Beach.

 This campground located near a mile-and-a-half secluded beach is a beautiful spot to camp.
-Tucked away in a bay on Madeline Island's shore of Lake Superior this park is a must stop to view some of the state's undisturbed wilderness.
+Tucked away in a bay on Madeline Island's shore of Lake Superior, Big Bay State Park is a must stop to view some of the state's undisturbed wilderness.
 Wake up to the sounds of waves outside your tent or end the day with a spectacular sunset on the beach.

 A scenic ferry ride takes you from Bayfield to Madeline Island.
 There isn’t a bridge, and the ferry adds even more to the adventure.